Note: The brake hydraulic system must be bled whenever the brake lines are disconnected.

-If the disconnect point is anywhere other than the master cylinder, bleed should begin at the point closest to the disconnect point and proceed to the next closest slave cylinder until all four cylinders have been bled.
+If the disconnect point is anywhere other than the master cylinder, bleeding should begin at the point closest to the disconnect point and proceed to the next closest slave cylinder until air has been bled from all four cylinders.

 Place the other end of the vinyl pipe in a clear, liquid-filled container.